Mike11199/HashMap-Python-Implementation/README.md

 # HashMap Time Complexity

+A Hash Map is an abstract data type that maps keys to values.
+It uses a hash function to calculate an array index, which determines where to look up or insert a value into the underlying data structure.
+As the hash function tells us where this value would be found or inserted, this allows for amortized constant time complexity of operations such as insertions and look ups.
+This is superior to the linear traversal we would have to use in an unsorted array, O(N) time complexity, or O( log n) of binary search in an sorted array/ binary search tree.

-A hash map allows insertion and lookup of values in amortized constant time O(1), with a potential O(N) resizing cost.
+A hash map allows insertion and lookup of values in amortized constant time O(1), due to a potential O(N) resizing cost.
 Resizing the table is performed in order to keep the table load factor low, which reduces the chance of collisions occurring.
+In the worst case, all elements could collide in the same bucket, leading to O(N) time complexity.

 The load factor is expressed as n (number of elements) / m (number of buckets).